 Now you have defined the objects Employee and Employee!name as exported objects of the Master module.
 Any module in your database, which defines an imports-attribute to the Master module, can now reference these objects.
 Now change the module context to Work and TELL the following frame within module Work (see also Figure 5.2):

-i1 : Master
+Work with imports i1 : Master end

 The objects mentioned above are visible in the context of the Work module.
 Check this by loading the Employee object with the Edit/Load Object function of CBIva.
 The import declaration for Work is done within the module context Work.
 The attribute Work!imports is thus part of the Work module while the Work object is contained in the oHome module.
 The object Master is visible in the Work module as well.
 The visibility rules restrict the possible import declarations.
 You can now define the specialization Manager of Employee in the context of the Work module: